 What Causes Insomnia?

-Dr. Mazzei is a Clinical Health Psychologist and specializes in treating insomnia naturally.
+Dr. Mazzei is a Health Psychologist, certified sleep hypnosis specialist, and trained in cognitive behavioral therapy for insomnia (CBT-I).
+She specializes in treating insomnia naturally.
 She will help you to identify the causes of your sleep problems and develop a personalized treatment plan.
 One of the first steps in treatment is to conduct a thorough assessment to uncover the causes of your sleep difficulties.
 A comprehensive plan can then be developed to treat your sleep problems.

 The best place to start is to speak with a staff member, who can discuss insomnia treatment, answer any questions about the process, and schedule a confidential appointment.
-If you have any questions or would like to schedule an appointment, please contact us today.
+Simply follow these simple steps:

 - Text today at (480) 448-6755 or e-mail us for a free consultation